TL;DR:

 What does this mean?

 Security is the relationship you have with your own insecurity.
-If you can learn how to connect to your own insecurities and form self-acceptance, all of those uncertain feelings begin to dissipate.
+If you can learn how to connect to and accept your insecurities, your uncertain feelings will begin to dissipate.

 In this short video, I share more about what this looks like: